MagicPhase/AutoInflate/README.md

 ## _**STEP 4.3 - Modify The Menus**_

-Here's an example of adding an element to the last config page which is currently empty (0.3v).
+Here's an example of changing and adding elements to the last config page which is currently empty (0.3v).
+This is the last config page 'configPage8()' and the 10th page in the system 'pageNumber = 10'.
+We will change the onscreen title from "----------" to "TEMP".
+We will then add a new onscreen variable "TEMP" with a selectable range from 0-255 and include the 'Preferences' entry to store the variable in flash.
+Also included will be the default onscreen back and save buttons.
+This well result on 3 total elements for 'configPage8()'.
+(0, Back) (1, TEMP) (2, SAVE) The zeroth element goes back to the sub-config selection menu by default in the button handle function.
+This zeroth element only needs the onscreen graphical elements in each specific sub-config page.<br>

 <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/3aa35449-d6b4-4b3c-a7fe-5e7879633292" width=50% height=50%>